mLaSDI: Multi-stage latent space dynamics identification

 \section{mLaSDI}

-Training with loss function~\eqref{eq:lasdiloss} means that our autoencoders attempt to learn latent space trajectories which satisfy linear ODEs while also reconstructing the training data.
-Hence, the representations our autoencoders can learn in the latent space are heavily restricted compared to networks trained without any form of dynamics identification.
-As we will show in Section \ref{sec:examples}, placing these restrictions on the autoencoder may inhibit us from learning accurate representations of the training data, especially for complex or high-frequency signals.
+Training with the loss function~\eqref{eq:lasdiloss} requires the autoencoder to simultaneously reconstruct the training data and produce latent trajectories satisfying linear ODEs.
+These two objectives heavily restrict the representations our autoencoder can learn compared to networks trained without dynamics constraints.
+As we demonstrate in Section \ref{sec:examples}, placing these restrictions on the autoencoder may inhibit us from learning accurate representations of the training data, particularly for complex or high-frequency dynamics.

-This is the primary motivation behind introducing multi-stage Latent Space Dynamics Identification.
-Using multiple autoencoders, we are able to improve prediction errors and reduce training time compared to using a single autoencoder.
-This also allows us to perform less hyperparameter searching, as we are able to implement multiple smaller autoencoders to achieve high accuracy.
-Figure~\ref{fig:mlasdi_scheme} provides a diagram explaining mLaSDI.
+Multi-stage Latent Space Dynamics Identification (mLaSDI) addresses this limitation by training additional decoders that correct the residual error from earlier stages.
+Using multiple stages, we are able to improve prediction errors and reduce training time compared to using a single autoencoder.
+This also allows us to perform less hyperparameter searching, as we are able to implement multiple smaller models to achieve high accuracy.
+Figure~\ref{fig:mlasdi_scheme} provides a diagram detailing the mLaSDI framework.